jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The key point to UTC Time is that it is the *same time value no matter the Wall-Clock format.*  People in Mumbai are enjoying lunch while people in San Francisco are enjoying their late night, both at exactly UTC time 1602828000000.

 ## Scheduled pickup time

-Gort has a solution, allow the server to convert the location time to a local server time.
+Getting back to our computer engineer, Gort has a solution for the pickup time sorting issue.
+He adds a column to store the equivalent server to convert the location time to a local server time.
 If all times are expressed as a local server time, then the comparison works.

 | Pickup time | Location | Server Time|
 |--|--|--|